I stopped to see the Catholic Grotto to Our Lady Of Lourdes located at Rossmore, County Laois.

-The year 1954 was declared by Pope Pius XII as ‘Marian Year‘ and around Ireland hundreds of statues, shrines, chapels and grottos were erected, many of which can still be see on roadsides across the country.
+The year 1954 was declared by Pope Pius XII as the ‘Marian Year‘ and around Ireland hundreds of statues, shrines, chapels, and grottos were erected, many of which can still be seen on roadsides across the country.

 Catholic Grotto is a small cave or an artificial structure like a cave.
 It offers a sanctuary of peace, prayer, and natural beauty for all people.